akshat666/ephemeral-first-security-framework/README.md

 **What if the data simply wasn't there to steal?**

+## Motivation & Research Context

+Modern security architectures treat encryption as the primary defense, assuming that data will persist securely over time.
+This framework challenges that paradigm by formalizing ephemerality — a design principle where state expires and is irrecoverably destroyed — as a first-class security primitive.

 ## The EFSF Thesis

 > **Ephemerality—the enforced destruction of compute, storage, and state after use—is a stronger and more fundamental privacy primitive than encryption alone.**